Ory-Data-Science/fixing-messy-data-with-openrefine-yhy925/README.md

 # OpenRefine Files
-This excel file is used for the exercises on learning OpenRefine
+This CSV file is used for the exercises on learning OpenRefine